semaphoreci/docs/docs/essentials/caching-dependencies-and-directories.md

 ---
-description: Semaphore 2.0 cache tool helps optimize CI/CD runtime by reusing files that your project depends on but are not part of version control.
+Description: The Semaphore 2.0 cache tool helps optimize CI/CD runtime by reusing files that your project depends on, but are not part of version control.
 ---

 # Caching

-Semaphore `cache` tool helps optimize CI/CD runtime by reusing files that your project depends on but are not part of version control.
+The Semaphore `cache` tool helps optimize CI/CD runtime by reusing files that your project depends on, but are not part of version control.
 You should typically use caching to:

 - Reuse your project's dependencies, so that Semaphore fetches and installs